Skip to main content

 Bloomington, Minnesota · FDIC Cert #59337

-Dayforce National Trust Bank is an FDIC-insured bank (Certificate #59337) with $17M in total assets and $0 in total deposits as of the Q2 2024 Call Report.
-Headquartered in Bloomington, Minnesota, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 0.00%.
-BankHealthData assigns a composite Health Grade of B (65/100).
+This is the FDIC profile for Dayforce National Trust Bank, an FDIC-insured bank (Certificate #59337) with $17M in total assets and $0 in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Bloomington, Minnesota, the bank maintains a Tier 1 capital ratio of 85.35% (Well-Capitalized) and a nonperforming loan ratio of 0.00%.
+BankHealthData assigns a composite Health Grade of A (100/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Dayforce National Trust Bank (FDIC cert 59337) is a community bank — $17M in total assets, $0 in deposits, serving the Bloomington, Minnesota area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is strong: Tier 1 capital ratio of 85.35% sits comfortably above the 8% well-capitalized regulatory threshold and the 10% well-capitalized-plus floor for community banks.
+Strong capital is the first line of defense against unexpected loan losses.
 Asset quality is clean: non-performing loan ratio of 0.00% is below 0.5% — well within the healthy range for U.S. community and regional banks.
 Clean NPL ratios reflect either disciplined underwriting, a low-credit-risk loan mix, or both.
 Liquidity is very high: 89.5% of assets in liquid form, well above peer norms.
 Very high liquidity sometimes reflects a bank still building out its loan portfolio or one operating under specific regulatory liquidity requirements.

 Source: FDIC BankFind API — Call Report data.